Nanquitas/libntrplg/README.md

 libntrplg
 =========

-C library for writting plugins on the NTR CFW 2.0.
+C library for writting plugins on the NTR CFW 2.X, 3.X.
+This version of the library is updated to be used with the last stable lictru.

 Examples
 =========